jrkerns/xim_reader/README.rst

 Matlab Version
 ==============
-There is also a separate xim image reader for Matlab.
+There is also a separate xim image reader for Matlab in the Downloads section.
 Because it is based on the .NET framework, it can only be used on Windows machines.